knownasilya/ember-toggle/README.md

 ## Advanced Usage

-If you need custom labels, or additional markup, or non-standard behavior, you are in the right section.
+If you need custom labels, additional markup, or non-standard behavior, you are in the right section.

 The `x-toggle` component also provides a composable component API.